 The University's Chief Information Officer works in collaboration with senior administration, deans, department heads, faculty, staff and students to realize the institutional vision for ICT services and infrastructure.
 The CIO also represents the interests of the University in ICT matters, both internally and externally.
-The Associate Vice-President for Information and Communications Technology (ICT) oversees the operation of five units: ICT Applications, ICT Client Services, ICT Data Services, ICT Platform Services and ICT Security.
+The Associate Vice-President for Information and Communications Technology (ICT) oversees the operation of four units: ICT Applications, ICT Client Services, ICT Platform Services and ICT Security.

 University Leadership on ICT Issues